butayama/flasky/README.md

 The web framework
 =================
-is based on the excellent 'O'Reilly book [Flask Web Development](http://www.flaskbook.com) from Miguel Grinberg.
+is based on the excellent 'O'Reilly book [Flask Web Development](http://www.flaskbook.com) by Miguel Grinberg.